MicrosoftDocs/microsoft-365-docs/microsoft-365/whiteboard/manage-clients-gcc-high.md

 Whiteboard clients are currently being updated to support One Drive for Business.

-Clients supported today:
+## Clients supported

+The following clients are currently supported in Whiteboard:

 - Standalone Whiteboard web application at [https://whiteboard.office365.us](https://whiteboard.office365.us)
 - Microsoft Teams meetings, chats, and channels using Teams desktop and web
 - Standalone Whiteboard application for mobile

+## Clients planned

-Clients planned for future releases:
+The following clients are planned for future releases of Whiteboard:

 - Standalone Whiteboard application for Windows 10 or later versions
 - Standalone Whiteboard application for Surface Hub (currently can be used in anonymous mode)